You see this question asked all the time. It's SO common in RVing forums and groups.

 This is the best scenario possible.
 It's likely quiet and very scenic.
 And criminals are not out here.
 They are in towns and cities with all the low-lying fruit.

 Anyone out in nowhere-ville is out there recreating just like you are.
 Are YOU out there looking for a trailer to steal?
 Yeah, they aren't either.

-Nobody 'out there' wanted to steal my travel trailer.
+Nobody 'out there' wanted to steal my bumper pull camper trailer.
 (Or break in.)

 Never have we heard about someone's trailer or RV being stolen out in rural public land areas.
 Not saying it hasn't happened.
 Surely it has.

 But the odds are SO low of it happening, it's pretty safe to exhale and not worry about it.

 Ok, now is when you must look around and judge what you are seeing.
 What type of people are camping nearby?
 Do they look like drug addicts?
 Homeless people?